-Essential Oils are mixtures of aromatic chemicals present in plant material such as leaves, buds, flowers, fruit, bark, root, or wood, and are comprised of various terpenes, acids, aldehydes, alcohols, esters, and ketones.
+Essential Oils are mixtures of aromatic chemicals present in plant material such as leaves, buds, flowers, fruit, bark, root, or wood, and are comprised of various natural compounds including terpenes, acids, aldehydes, alcohols, esters, and ketones.

-Nearly all essential oils are obtained by physical means, with most essential oils obtained by the process of steam distillation of plant materials, and Citrus Oils by the process of “cold pressing” of the fruit.
-There are a few essential oils obtained using chemical solvent extractions.
-These products are termed “concretes” and “absolutes”, and are identified as such on the label.
+Nearly all essential oils are obtained using physical extraction methods, with most essential oils obtained through two processes; steam distillation of plant materials, and cold pressing of fruit peels.
+Very few of today’s natural essential oils are obtained using chemical solvent extractions, which are termed either “concretes” or “absolutes” and are identified as such on the label.
 This discussion will center on the physical processes of steam distillation and cold pressing.

 Steam distillation is a three-step process comprised of the following:

 - The plant material is placed on a screen in a steam still.
 Steam from a boiler is introduced under the screen where the plant material is held.
 The steam vaporizes the essential oil in the plant material.
 Both steam and oil vapor rise to a condenser.

 - The steam and oil are condensed to a liquid, and fed to a receiving vessel.

 - The essential oil rises to the top of the liquid in the receiving vessel.
 It is separated from the condensed steam liquid (water or hydrosols).
 The water may be returned to the boiler and reboiled into steam.